 Transfer all the ingredients to a spice grinder or the dry jar of your mixer.
 Blend them to a fine powder.
 And the instant thandai powder is ready!

 How To Use

-Apart from making thandai, you can flavor a variety of Indian desserts, kheer, pudding, or add a teaspoon to your regular milk for flavor and nutrition.
+Apart from making thandai, you can flavour a variety of Indian desserts, kheer, and pudding, or add a teaspoon to your regular milk for flavour and nutrition.

 How To Store

 Thandai masala powder is like any other Indian spice mix.
-You can store it in an airtight container from 6 months to a year in the fridge.
-No need to freeze the masala powder.
-Use a clean and dry spoon to take out the spice mix every time you need it.
+In the fridge, you can store it in an airtight container for 6 months to a year.

 If you try this recipe and love it, please leave a comment and a rating.
 This helps us grow and reach other food lovers like you.